Ford Explorer owners have reported 9 problems related to transmission shudder (under the power train category).

 See all problems of the 2006 Ford Explorer.

 Less than 2 yrs after purchase of a new 2003 Ford Explorer eddie bower 4x4 v8 from a dealer, the transmission started grinding and slipping.
 Dealer service records documented my concerns and their inability/unwillingness to diagnose the problem due to the lack of a "service warning" light.
 Subsequent visits with the same issue brought similar results from the dealer.
 Warranty expired less than one year before I finally got a warning light and the news from my dealer was that it meant I needed a new transmission for just under $6500.
 With absolutely no help from any level of Ford customer service, I had the transmission replaced for just over $3000 - obviously not by Ford.

 See all problems of the 2003 Ford Explorer.

-The vehicle is a 2002 Ford Explorer.
 When driving at any speed 4-wheel drive changed from high to low without warning.
 The transmission made grinding noises when in reverse and slips when pulling off.
-This transmission shudder problem happened on Saturday, January 3, 2004.

 |Problem Category||Number of Problems|

 |Automatic Transmission problems||